Overview Installation What to Expect How It Works Languages Detection Layers Performance GitHub Action Output Formats

 name: Rosentic Scan on: pull_request: branches: [main] jobs: rosentic: runs-on: ubuntu-latest permissions: contents: read pull-requests: write steps: - uses: actions/checkout@v4 with: fetch-depth: 0 - uses: Rosentic/rosentic-action@v1

-Commit this file to your repo.
+That's it.
+Commit and push.
 Rosentic scans automatically on every PR targeting main.

 What to expect